How Elastic Load Balancing Works

 You configure your load balancer to accept incoming traffic by specifying one or more listeners.
 A listener is a process that checks for connection requests.
 It is configured with a protocol and port number for connections from clients to the load balancer and a protocol and port number for connections from the load balancer to the instances.

 Elastic Load Balancing supports two types of load balancers: Application Load Balancers and Classic Load Balancers.
-The following diagram illustrates a key difference between the way you configure these load balancers.
+There is a key difference between the way you configure these load balancers.
 With a Classic Load Balancer, you register instances with the load balancer.
 With an Application Load Balancer, you register the instances as targets in a target group, and route traffic to a target group.

 Before a client sends a request to your load balancer, it resolves the load balancer's